cookbooks/co-chef-supervisord/README.md

 `includes`
 ------------------
-This recipe writes a config file for programs that will be supervised.
+This recipe writes a config file for programs/groups that will be supervised.
 Configuration data is read from a `supervisord` data bag.
-Each item in the data bag should contain keys/values that correspond to the settings that would typically go within an `[program:x]` section in the supervisord config file (see [the supervisord docs](http://supervisord.org/configuration.html#program-x-section-example) for more information).
+Each item in the data bag should contain keys/values that correspond to the settings that would typically go within an `[program:x]` (or `[group:x]`) section in the supervisord config file (see [the supervisord docs](http://supervisord.org/configuration.html#program-x-section-example) for more information).

-A sample data bag item might look like:
+A sample data bag item for a program might look like:

     {
         "id": "myprogram",
+        "include_type": "program",
         "command": "/path/to/myprogram"
+    }

+And a group might look like:

+    {
+        "id": "mygroup",
+        "include_type": "group",
+        "programs": "myprogram,myotherprogram"
     }

 Usage
 =====